 For further information please go over to the website for Wellbeing Life Coaching with Jules wellbeinglife.co.uk

 An entrepreneur at heart, Catrin enjoys questioning the status quo and encouraging others to see things from a different perspective.
 She uses her study of resilience and positive psychology in her coaching as well as bringing a creative, innovative approach.
 She has worked with business start ups and fast growth companies with their founders and CEOs, listening with fascination about their journeys.
-More recently her work has been with larger organisations both private and public sector, supporting senior managers who appreciate space to explore different ways of thinking and working especially where better communication and more commercial awareness is needed.
+More recently her work has been with larger organisations both private and public sector, supporting senior managers and leaders who appreciate space to explore different ways of thinking and working especially where better communication and more commercial awareness is needed.
 She also designs and delivers original, thought provoking workshops challenging participants to think more deeply about management skills, behaviours and attitudes.
 She has delivered masterclasses for Academi Wales, the Welsh Government’s training provider for all public sector managers and leaders as well as management and resilience training for UK government, private businesses and charities.